Choosing Where to Give: Four Questions Every Philanthropist Should Ask

 By answering these questions, you can enjoy greater peace of mind that your giving has the impact you envision.

-Jenna Mulhall-Brereton is NPT’s Chief Philanthropic Services Officer.
+Jenna Mulhall-Brereton is NPT’s Chief Philanthropic Solutions Officer.
 She leads the team providing customized services to enable NPT’s donors to develop and execute their philanthropic vision.

 To download a PDF of this blog post, click below: